 What is a Mommy Makeover?

-Mommy makeover surgery is very popular.
-It is not one specific operation.
-The term ‘mommy makeover’ refers to a combination of procedures, typically involving the breasts and the abdomen, performed to help reclaim body shape and tone that changed after pregnancy and breastfeeding.
+Mommy makeover surgery is not one specific operation.
+It is a combination of procedures, typically involving the breasts and the abdomen, performed to help reclaim body shape and tone that changed after pregnancy.
+Dr. Kunkel customizes the procedure to the individual woman’s physical attributes and desires.

 Mommy makeover breast surgery options